Ornamental Strawberry, Coastal Strawberry (Fragaria chiloensis [white] and Fragaria x ananassa 'Lipstick'[pink])

 Please remember that not all sizes are available at any given time.

 Free delivery in Orange County only.
-We do not ship plants outside Southern California due to weather, shipping service handling, and cost considerations.
+We do not ship plants outside Orange County, California due to weather, shipping service handling, and cost considerations.